Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 2 Define the Scenario

-Defining the scenario is telling AI the environmental information you are in and the information you have prepared to solve the problem.
-This prevents AI from fabricating conditions and makes the output fit the real situation.
+Defining the scenario is telling the AI the environmental information you are in and the information you have prepared to solve the problem.
+This prevents the AI from fabricating conditions and makes the output fit the real situation.

 Step 3 Define the Requirement